10-year-old gets a tattoo, mother gets arrested

 (1) Why should a parent be legally prohibited from consenting to her 10-year-old son’s getting a tattoo?

-(2) Why should a parent not be legally prohibited from consenting to the circumcision of her speechless newborn?
+(2) Why should a parent not be legally prohibited from consenting to the circumcision of her healthy newborn?

 The answer to (1) follows the same basic logic: people should be able to make decisions about what happens to their own bodies.
-Nobody else should be able to make decisions about a person’s body unless that person is incapable of giving consent and the intervention is medically necessary and the person making the decision is that person’s legal caretaker.
+Nobody else should be able to make decisions about a person’s body (setting aside certain de-minimis cases) unless that person is incapable of giving consent and the intervention is medically necessary (or otherwise clearly in the child’s best interests) and the person making the decision is that person’s legal caretaker.

 Tattoos are (mostly) irreversible.
 If your child didn’t ask for it, and certainly if the child is pre-verbal, you shouldn’t be allowed to shove a tattooing needle under his skin.
 That much is clear.
 But if the child does want a tattoo, then he should be able to say so and make that decision about his own body, so long as you, as the parent, taking everything into consideration, and exercising your own best judgment, assent.

 Now, if your 10-year-old wants to get a tattoo of SpongeBob SquarePants on his forehead, you should probably say no. If your 10-year-old wants to memorialize his dead brother with some ink on his bicep, then you can still be a good parent and say yes.
 That’s true even if I, or some other parent, or the community at large, might want our own sons to wait a few years first.
 It’s a judgment call, and it’s not our concern.